aayushraman/Long-Gene-Analysis-Part-I/README.md

 -- The entire workspace including scripts/processed datasets to reproduce all the results/plots used in this manuscript is available on [zenodo](https://doi.org/10.5281/zenodo.1226607).

 The following repo consists of only R scripts used in the project.
 Please download the dat/dat-infofiles/results directories from the [zenodo workspace](https://doi.org/10.5281/zenodo.1226607) to reporduce the plots.
-Please contact me directly at aayushraman09@gmail.com if you have any questions/comments regarding the "overlap plots".
-We are currently working on the R package.

 ## Example of running overlap plot
 ```R